Killing Eve Season 3 Is Getting Released Two Weeks Early Because Good Things Do Happen

 The new trailer answers one of the biggest questions left hanging after the season 2 finale: Did Villanelle (Comer) really kill Eve (Oh)?
 Of course not — but she thinks she did.

 "I just had a really bad breakup," Villanelle says in the trailer.
-"When I think about my ex I realize I am so much happier now she's dead."
+"When I think about my ex I realise I am so much happier now she's dead."

 But Villanelle's hot girl summer is interrupted by some news.

 "Eve is alive," Konstantin (Kim Bodnia) drops, prompting Villanelle to scream.
 But Eve isn't having the best time either.
-Drinking wine on the street, shoveling cereal into her mouth in the supermarket, and cleaning herself using a public bathroom sink — actually, sounds like normal post-breakup behavior to me.
+Drinking wine on the street, shovelling cereal into her mouth in the supermarket, and cleaning herself using a public bathroom sink — actually, sounds like normal post-breakup behaviour to me.

 The season 3 press release also hints at a "shocking and personal death" that brings the two women back together, so start bracing yourself now.

-Writer Suzanne Heathcote is bringing the third installment of the beloved Phoebe Waller-Bridge series to our screens, and it has already been renewed for season 4.
-New episodes will be aired on CTV on April 12 at 9 p.m.
-ET.
+Writer Suzanne Heathcote is bringing the third instalment of the beloved Phoebe Waller-Bridge series to our screens, and it has already been renewed for season 4.

+As well as premiering on BBC iPlayer on 13 April, the first episode of season 3 will have a primetime BBC One outing on Saturday, 19 April at 9pm.
+New episodes will follow weekly after that.

 Watch the trailer below.